SageTendo/C-hip8/README.md

-# C-hip8: A CHIP-8 Emulator in C
+# C-hip8: A CHIP-8 Emulator

 ## Overview